CharlesLLM/Project-Manager-Easyadmin/README.md

 This is a simple project manager.

-Stack: Symfony 7.0, EasyAdmin 4
+Stack: Symfony 7.0, EasyAdmin 4, TailwindCSS 3.4

 ## Installation